ascodeasice/testing-practice/README.md

 # testing-practice
-Practice TDD in JS using Jest
+This project is for practicing TDD in JS, writing unit testing and run them.

+# Details
+- Jest is used for testing
-used Babel to use import statement in ES6
+- Babel is used to use import statement(ES6) with Jest